aurynx/vite-plugin/.github/git-commit-instructions.md

 - If the change is only docs or tests, use `docs(...)` or `test(...)` respectively.
 - When in doubt, a safe generic commit is `chore: describe change`, but try to pick a more specific type and scope.
+- When asked to produce a commit message: output ONLY the commit message text (in Conventional Commit format).
+Do not add explanations, examples, code fences, or any extra text — the assistant's entire output should be the commit message ready to use.

 ## Why this matters